-- The highest and the second highest year's average (based on results obtained in terms as well as in mid-year exams) - Excellent participation and effort - Exemplary attitude and behaviour - Initiative (e.g. for work submitted above and beyond class or homework) Sub-notes on departmental awards: - 1- Awards and Certificates are given to the highest and second highest yearly average. - 2- In the International Programme, awards and certificates are given per course starting Grade 9IP. - 3- In Grades 7 and 8, awards and certificates are given per subject, per grade level, and not per class section. - 4- In multi levelled courses, awards and certificates are granted to the students in the highest level course only. - 5- Starting Grade 9, Science awards are given in Biology, Chemistry and Physics separately.
+• The highest and the second highest year's average (based on results obtained in terms as well as in mid-year exam) and a combined average of terms and mid-year exam of at least 70%

+- Excellent participation and effort - Exemplary attitude and behaviour - Initiative (e.g. for work submitted above and beyond class or homework) Sub-notes on departmental awards: - 1- Awards and Certificates are given to the highest and second highest yearly average. - 2- In the International Programme, awards and certificates are given per course starting Grade 9IP. - 3- In Grades 7 and 8, awards and certificates are given per subject, per grade level, and not per class section. - 4- In multi levelled courses, awards and certificates are granted to the students in the highest level course only. - 5- Starting Grade 9, Science awards are given in Biology, Chemistry and Physics separately.